NotRitik/NotRitik/README.md

 ![Developer Portfolio Banner](https://cdn.discordapp.com/attachments/1382606226545967165/1388149260024807446/file_00000000c73462309962bf8cb1391c78.png?ex=6861e87e&is=686096fe&hm=20e59533136f5bc77add0f20004d5988cc14d7a8e76283465173aed9a6e9a1dc&)

-# 🌟 Welcome to Not Ritik's Digital Domain 🚀
+# 🌟 Welcome to NotRitik's Digital Domain 🚀

 ### Crafting Innovative Solutions Across the Digital Spectrum

 Hello!
-I'm **Not Ritik**, a passionate and versatile developer dedicated to building impactful and scalable software solutions.
+I'm **NotRitik**, a passionate and versatile developer dedicated to building impactful and scalable software solutions.
 With a keen eye for detail and a drive for innovation, I specialize in bringing diverse digital concepts to life, from intricate backend systems to engaging user interfaces and specialized applications.
 My journey in development is fueled by curiosity and a commitment to mastering new technologies and paradigms.

 I thrive on turning complex ideas into elegant, high-performance software, whether it's optimizing server-side logic for a Minecraft network, engineering a feature-rich Discord bot, or developing a robust full-stack web application.